learn-static/hist-320/content/4-web-setup.md

 Refresh your browser every minute or so to check to see if it's live.

 If after five minutes it's still not live, make sure you've followed the steps above, and if you're still having trouble reach out to Professor Wikle who can help you troubleshoot.

+**Need a visual?
+Follow along with the video below:**

+{% include video-embed.html youtubeid="22-iihbu12c" caption="Turn on GitHub Pages" %}

 ## Step 7.
 Show your work